monte-monte/ch32v003fun/examples_v20x/spi_dma_chain/README.md

 LED and Button GPIOs are configured according to the ones that are used on *BluePill* WeACT CH32V203 boards or cheap CH32V307VCT6 devboard.
 You can use any other, simply adjust the defines.

+I've tested this with 4 nodes chain: 2 CH32V203, 1 CH32V307 and 1 CH32V103.

 ## WiP

 - Message processing could be better
 - Protocol could be better
 - Enumeration logic needs some love
-- Probably there are some bugs in buffer handling (I hope not)
+- Probably there are some bugs in buffer handling (I hope not)ss

-The biggest downside for me is that DMA doesn't work in Slave mode.
-Resorting to manual buffer processing in an interrupt feels bad.

 Bigger/faster setups probably will need a bigger buffer size.